ruipbarata/salsify-take-home-test-moved/README.md

+# Setup and Run

+First run the setup script.
+This will install all the necessary dependencies.

+    ./script/build.sh
+Then star the server by running, whose file_path is the name of the file to serve

+    ./script/run.sh <file_path>

 # How does your system work?
 ### 1. Calculating and Storing Offsets
 The main goal is to avoid reading large files completely on each request.
 To do this, I use **offsets**, which represent the starting positions of each line in the file.
 The process for generating and storing these offsets is as follows: